 It was created by Hanno, a team of digital health designers working remotely to save and improve lives.VISIT TOOLBOX

 This toolbox contains resources, templates and tips & tricks for remote teaching and learning.

 It has been designed for educators and students to find guides, templates, and advice for remote teaching and distance learning.
 It's full of articles, videos and links to social media threads.

-It was created by Notion.Remote wiki for students & teachers
+It was created by Notion.VISIT TOOLBOX